cxlanyagege/MTCare/README.md

 Hack.init 2018 Master_Wang_Next_Door workshop project (Only head webpage part)

 ## Notice
-- It is a finished project at hackathon init 2018 in Shanghai, I may add some ideas any time.
+- It is only a DEMO
+- I may add some keys once I get thoughts

 ## Credits
 - Will Lu, [William Wang](https://github.com/WilliamWangyueming), Jiang Yuan